It goes without saying that the past few months have been unprecedented.

 Distancing ourselves from others has become the normal way of life and is a key part of being able to introduce employees back into the office.
 This could be difficult for some employees to stick to or come to terms with, therefore, implementing the practice into your office from the very start will help others to acquaint themselves with this.
 Use signs as visual aids to remind staff of the regulations in place.

-Ideally you should work side by side or back to back rather than facing one another.
+Ideally, you should work side by side or back to back rather than facing one another.

 The size of your office will determine whether your whole team can come back at once.
 If you don’t have the capacity to house all your employees at once, you will need to prepare a balanced routine of working from home and in the office.

-As discussed above, flexible working isn’t the unusual proposal it once as and has become increasingly more popular with the latest circumstances.
+As discussed above, flexible working isn’t an unusual proposal it once as and has become increasingly more popular with the latest circumstances.
 Flexible working encompasses a number of different working situations; whether this means your staff work between the office and the comfort of their own homes, assign designated days in the office each month or group all their office working hours to be completed over three or four days as opposed to the typical five day working week.

 If your office space doesn’t allow for every member of the team to be in the office at any one time, this style of working should assist in complying to the distancing rules.

 With these measures in place, be considerate that the new working environment may be demotivating for some staff members.
 Indeed, it’s a significant change for everyone so be clear about the new rules in place so that everyone knows what s expected of them.
-In addition you could consider ways to uplift the mood and help your employees feel at ease.
+In addition, you could consider ways to uplift the mood and help your employees feel at ease.

 Indoor plants are a great mood booster, it’s been widely studied that plants increase the wellbeing of those who work with them or are around them day in and day out.